Uniswap/v3-market-depth-study/README.md

 Data requirement:
- - Dune Analytics: to obtain all mint and burn events for each pool (mintburn_dune.sql); this can possibly be replaced with subgraph data (?)
+ - Bigquery/Dune Analytics: to obtain all mint and burn events for each pool
+ - Coinpaprika API: to get historical price
- - Kaiko API: to obtain centralized exchange market depth
+ - Kaiko API (optional): to obtain centralized exchange market depth

 Files: